Youngcius/monodromy/README.md

 ## Fork

 #### This fork is focused on wrapping functions to be more easily integrated with Qiskit circuits.
+Change log:

+1. Modification to python packing, for ease of use.
+2. Created a combined consolidation and depth analysis into a Qiskit AnalysisPass.
+   The original work was conducted in the [Pitt-JonesLab/slam_decomposition](https://github.com/Pitt-JonesLab/slam_decomposition) repository.
+This repository is a cleaner, more focused implementation of the key ideas, avoiding the complexities found in the original [polytope_wrap.py](https://github.com/Pitt-JonesLab/slam_decomposition/blob/main/src/slam/utils/polytopes/polytope_wrap.py) file.
+3. Simple utilities for easier gate Haar scores, coverage set building/plotting
+4. CircuitPolytopes now include instruction data instead of just operation strings

+____

 Simple function for gate Haar scores: